UC-Davis-molecular-computing/scadnano-python-package/README.md

 ## abbreviated syntax with chained methods
 Instead of explicitly creating variables and objects representing each domain in each strand, there is a shorter syntax using chained method calls.
-Instead of the above, create only the helices first, then create the DNADesign.
+Instead of the above, create only the helices first, then create the Design.
 Then strands can be added using a shorter syntax, to describe how to draw the strand starting at the 5' end and moving to the 3' end.
 The following is a modified version of the above script using these chained methods

 ```python
 import scadnano as sc